The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 i think bounty would be the best :}

-Thanks for the tips;3 it helped me alot in my science fair project !(:
+Thanks for the tips.
+It helped me alot in my science fair project!

 We buy Kirkland towels, too.
 The one thing I don’t like about them is the size.
 We use paper towels for a lot of things like drying our hands, napkins, etc, where we use one ‘towel’ and the Kirkland ones are just a little too big.
 If they were square, they’d be perfect.

 Wonderful experiment.
 Greatly appreciated.
-I agree that Bounty has sadly gone down-hill since your experiment.
+I think that Bounty has sadly gone down-hill.
 We (the wife and I, and dog) were faithful to Bounty until just recently.
 For some reason, the quality of their product line has completely deteriorated.
 Flimsy, thin, doesn’t do much in regard to cleaning up anything now-a’days.
 So sad.
 Will check out the other brands you’ve mentioned.
 Thanks again!
 Malcolm

 Sorry, folks–if you want to pinch pennies, use rags and cloth towels.
 I stopped using paper towels a couple of years ago, except for the rare occasions when I need to drain bacon or something greasy.
 Costwise, two dishtowels and about 4 rags per week do not add appreciably to laundry cost.
 And drying is free (clotheslines).